Quantum boards are all the rage.

 Let’s take a look at the PPFD chart for the SF 1000.

-As you can see, the values in the corner are more than half of the value dead center.
+As you can see, the values in the corner are more than half of the value dead center (apart from the 12 inch hanging height).
 That is highly unusual.

 Most PPFD footprints have sky-high values in the center and tiny values in the corners.
 Usually the corners get less than 100 μmol/m²/s.